Politics chat: Trump fires Attorney General Bondi, seeks to break campaign promises

 RASCOE: So Israel says it halted airstrikes so the U.S. could retrieve that colonel.
 But there were airstrikes elsewhere in Iran yesterday, like at a major petrochemical hub, and traffic is not flowing freely through the strait.
 So right now it does not seem like this war is ending anytime soon.

 LIASSON: No, it doesn't.
 And this comes after that Wednesday night speech when President Trump tried to explain to the American people that the war was ending shortly, but he also said in that speech that he's bombing Iran back to the Stone Age.
 So he's given some contradictory messages.
-That threat that you just read - 48 hours; open the strait, or else all hell will rain down - that contradicts what he said earlier last week, where he said the U.S. doesn't need the Hormuz Strait.
+Last week, he said the U.S. doesn't need the Hormuz Strait.
 Let the Europeans open it up.
 Or he said it would open naturally when the war was over.

 So this war continues to be incredibly unpopular.
 Sixty percent of Americans oppose the war.
 The financial markets, which were a - are a kind of poll, a poll that Trump pays attention to, were not satisfied by that speech.
 And the big question is, can Trump leave Iran if the Strait of Hormuz is still controlled by Iran?
 That would be a big defeat for Trump.
 The question is, does he keep the strait open with ground troops or negotiations?
 Either way, it seems pretty difficult.